 List each reference’s name, title, mailing address, telephone number, and email address.

-While this seems like a lot of information for one person, (and it’s highly unlikely that the institution will actually contact them by mail), this is the traditional format for including references, and should be followed by everyone.
+While this seems like a lot of information for one person (and it’s highly unlikely that the institution will actually contact them by mail), this is the traditional format for including references on a CV and should be followed by everyone.

 2 tips for writing an academic CV that stands out

-Now that we’ve gone through the sections that you should include on your academic CV, here are two tips for writing a CV that gets you closer to being accepted into your dream program or institution.
+Now that we’ve gone through the sections that you should include on your academic CV, here are two tips for writing a CV that increases your likelihood of landing your desired position.

 1. Know your audience